mdolab/MACH-Aero/machAeroTutorials/opt_ffd.rst

    :align: center

 The actual implementation of the FFD method is housed in the pyGeo repository, which we were already introduced to in the very beginning of the tutorial.
-The specific file to look for is ``pygeo/DVGeometry.py``.
+The specific file to look for is ``pygeo/parameterization/DVGeo.py``.
 Before diving into the parametrization, however, we need to generate an FFD, which is basically a 3D grid in the plot3d format.

 Files
 ================================================================================
 Navigate to the directory ``opt/ffd`` in your tutorial folder.
-Copy the following files from the MACH-Aero repository
+Copy the following files from the ``tutorial`` directory:

 .. prompt:: bash

-    cp MACH-Aero/tutorial/opt/ffd/simple_ffd.py .
+    cp ../../../tutorial/opt/ffd/simple_ffd.py .

-Also copy the volume mesh from the MACH-Aero repository

-.. prompt:: bash

-    cp MACH-Aero/tutorial/aero/analysis/wing_vol.cgns .
+    cp ../../../tutorial/aero/analysis/wing_vol.cgns .

 Create the following empty runscript in the current directory: